 They can be tough critics too.
 You only hear about the recipes they love, but trust me, there are recipes I create and hope to share with you, but sometimes they get the thumbs down from my kiddos.
 They were the ones who were initially gave me the idea for these cookies.

-Add the dry ingredients with wet ingredients, stick them in the fridge for about 10 minutes, form them into small balls, and dip them into a cinnamon mixture.
+Add the dry ingredients with wet ingredients and mix the batter well, stick them in the fridge for about 10 minutes.
+Remove from the fridge and form them into small balls.
+In a small bowl, mix together the cinnamon and sugar.
+Dip each cookie ball into the cinnamon mixture.
 You will want the balls to be about the size of a ping-pong ball:

 Bake for about 12 minutes, and let them cool completely on the pan.
 Remove and enjoy!!!